10 things to see and do in the Montmartre neighborhood

 Visiting this neighborhood is one of the best things to do on your trip to Paris.
 It still maintains its traditional charm since the 19th century, which makes it authentic and unique.
 The cradle of Parisian art makes you breathe life and joy in every corner.

-Montmartre is not a very big place, but it has many activities and emblematic sites to see in just one day.
-In this article you will learn everything you need to see and visit to know Montmartre to the fullest.
+Montmartre is not a big place, but it has many activities and emblematic sites to see in just one day.
+In this article you will learn everything you should see and visit to know Montmartre in detail.

 1. Moulin Rouge